 Microwave ablation uses microwave energy to produce heat and kill cancer cells.
 You can have this treatment for more than one secondary liver or lung tumour.

 You may have a local or general anaesthetic.
 The doctor puts a thin needle into each tumour.
-They use a CT or ultrasound scan to make sure the needles are in the right place.
+They use a CT scan to make sure the needles are in the right place.
 Then they connect the needles to a microwave generator.
 The microwaves are released through the needles to destroy the cancer cells.

+You usually stay overnight in hospital.
 You may have some pain and a high temperature.
 You can have medicines to make you more comfortable.

 Laser therapy is also called laser ablation.